LLM, SJD, and Exchange A to Z at the U

 • TRANSCRIPTS

-All offers of admission are conditional upon receipt of the applicant’s official transcript and diploma prior to matriculation conferring a Juris Doctor degree from an institution accredited by the American Bar Association or a first degree in law from an accrediting institution outside of the United States with equivalent standing.
-The deadline to submit your official transcripts is August 1.
+All offers of admission are conditional upon receipt of the applicant’s official transcript and diploma prior to matriculation, conferring a Juris Doctor degree from an institution accredited by the American Bar Association or a first degree in law from an accrediting institution outside of the United States with equivalent standing.
+The deadline to submit your official transcripts is December 30, 2025.
 Applicants must arrange for official transcripts and diplomas from all colleges and universities attended to be sent to the University of Miami School of Law through the LSAC Credential Assembly Service (CAS) or via email to LLMAdmissions@law.miami.edu

 • TUITION AND FEES